Ryan Shafer

 Ryan Shafer (born August 18, 1966) of Horseheads, New York is a right-handed professional ten-pin bowler who has won five national titles as a member of the Professional Bowlers Association (PBA).
 He currently participates on both the PBA Tour and the PBA50 Tour.
-He has also won 34 PBA Regional titles, and has collected over $1.75 million in PBA earnings.
+He has also won 29 PBA Regional titles and nine PBA50 Regional titles. and has collected over $1.75 million in PBA earnings.
 Shafer rolled the 19th-ever televised 300 game in PBA Tour history, accomplished March 18, 2007 at the PBA Pepsi Championship, and set a PBA record for a televised event by rolling 18 consecutive strikes overall.

 Shafer is a national staff member for the Track division of Brunswick, and is also sponsored by Vise Grips.
+He was previously sponsored by Storm.

 PBA career

 Shafer joined the PBA in 1986, and was named PBA Rookie of the Year in the 1987 season.

 After laboring on tour for 13 years without a national title, Shafer finally broke through on January 21, 2000 with a victory over PBA Hall of Famer Mike Aulby in The Orleans Casino Open.
 He would win a second title in 2000 at the PBA Wichita Open on July 1, and would later be named Bowlers Digest Player of the Year for the 2000 season.
 In addition to his two wins, Shafer made match play 11 times in 19 events and had five more championship round appearances during the season, including a runner-up finish at the Tournament of Champions major.

 In 2001, Shafer repeated as champion at The Orleans Casino Open, earning his third PBA Tour title.
 On November 23, 2003, he defeated Chris Barnes in the final match to collect his fourth title at the PBA Empire State Open.
 His fifth and (to date) final PBA Tour title came at age 49 in the 2015 PBA Xtra Frame Gene Carter’s Pro Shop Classic.